Organization, Definition and Purpose

 related activities in California.

-as Regions.
-The boundaries of most Regions are determined by the established county
+Regions.
+The boundaries of most Regions are determined by the established county lines

-lines of the state, with a few geographic exceptions.
-Each Region is governed by a
+of the state, with a few geographic exceptions.
+Each Region is governed by a Region

-Region Council consisting of all members residing in the region or holding a legal
+Council consisting of all members residing in the region or holding a legal transfer to that

 Directors, of which each Region President is a member of the board.
 Under no